 I can’t even remember the last time I went this long without a trip abroad.
-While I’ve enjoyed a few local trips within Australia in the time since I returned from the UK and Portugal last September, I am BEYOND READY for another international adventure.
+While I’ve enjoyed a few local trips within Australia in the time since I returned from Europe last September, I am BEYOND READY for another international adventure.

 Japan is a destination that I’ve been obsessing over for years!
 I’ve visited Asia a bunch of times before, but something tells me that Japan is going to be different.
 I’m expecting to be overwhelmed by the unique cultural norms formed by its polite but numerous inhabitants, and to have a variety of experiences that could only happen in a country as meticulously organised as Japan.

 In just a few days, Rob and I will be jetting off to this country full of colourful temples, historic shrines, and perfectly manicured zen gardens.
 I was inspired by the Japan itineraries from Thrifty Nomads and ended up going with a similar itinerary to their 14-day option.
 Here’s my complete 2 week itinerary for a trip to Japan!

 We had 2 choices when choosing direct flights to Japan from Sydney – Tokyo or Osaka.
 While Tokyo is generally the more popular choice for tourists heading to Japan, Osaka ended up being the cheaper option (I learned later that this is because Osaka airport has lower flight taxes than Tokyo).
 Our flight will land in the evening and we’ll stay in a hotel near Shin-Osaka station for the night.